hcai-mms/hcai-mms.github.io/_publications/UnlearningAdversarial.md

 # what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  journal:  # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   editor:
-  publisher:
+  publisher: Association for Computing Machinery
   address:
-  doi:		# e.g.10.1109/TVCG.2020.3012063
+  doi: 10.1145/3477495.3531820		# e.g.10.1109/TVCG.2020.3012063
   url:
   volume:
   number:
   pages:
-  month:
+  month: July

 preprint:	 # here you can put the preprint link (arxiv.org, osf.io,...) e.g. https://arxiv.org/abs/1910.00969